doctrine/mongodb-odm/en/reference/indexes.rst

    **order** - The order of the index (asc or desc).
 -
    **unique** - Create a unique index.
+-
+   **sparse** - Create a sparse index.
+If a unique index is being created the sparse option will allow duplicate null entries, but the field must be unique otherwise.

 Unique Index
 ------------